actionhero/actionhero/readme.markdown

 ### Logging and API Request Limiting
 Every web request is logged to te `log` database table.
 By default, these are only kept for an hour and cleaned up by a task.
 These records are used to rate limit API access (set in config.json by apiRequestLimit).
 You can also parse the logs to inspect user behavior.
 Socket activity is not logged.
 ### Safe Params
 Params (GET and POST) provided by the user will be checked against a whitelist.
-Any column headers in your tables (like firstName, lastName) will be accepted and additional params can be defined in config.json: postVariables
+Any column headers in your tables (like firstName, lastName) will be accepted and additional params you define as required or optional in your actions `action.inputs.required` and `action.inputs.optional`.
+Special params which the api will always accept are:
+	[
+		"callback",
+		"action",
+		"limit",
+		"offset",
+		"sessionKey",
+		"id",
+		"createdAt",
+		"updatedAt"
+	];